philipturner/swift-xtb/README.md

 ## Exchange-Correlation

 Exchange-correlation functionals and dispersion corrections should be implemented in separate Swift modules.
-There should be a plugin-like interface for computing the XC and dispersion terms.
-This architecture allows different potentials to be applied to different areas of the scene.
-For example, running a compute-intensive potential on a small fraction of the atoms.
-One could also choose different potentials for metallic and organic matter.
+There should be a programmable interface for computing the XC and dispersion terms.
+The workflow should not require a dependency on LibXC.

 - [DeepMind 2021 XC functional](https://www.science.org/doi/10.1126/science.abj6511) (2021)
   - Module Name: `DM21`
   - More accurate than the B3LYP functional used for mechanosynthesis research.
-  - Provide both the DM21 and DM21mu variants, based on independent reviews of DM21.
+  - Provide all four DM21 variants.
-  - Compute matrix multiplications in vendor-specific library (Accelerate, MFA, cuBLAS, clBLAST, etc.).
+  - Run matrix multiplications in vendor-specific libraries (Accelerate, MFA, cuBLAS, clBLAST, etc.).
 - Provide D4 dispersion corrections as a standalone Swift library.
   - Module Name: `D4`
+  - Create a Bash script that downloads a Fortran compiler and builds the library from source.
-- The `DFT` module encapsulates the computation of exact exchange terms.
-There is still a way to restrict compute cost to a subset of the scene.
+- The `DFT` module encapsulates the primitives for XC functionals.
+  - Density in each spin channel.
+  - First and second derivatives of density in each spin channel.
+  - Kinetic energy density in each spin channel.
+  - Exact exchange, with a range separation parameter.
+This may be requested multiple times with differing parameters.
+  - Encapsulates the PBE exchange and PBE correlation terms, as primitives for implementing either PBE or PBE0.

 ## Finite Differencing